technicat/fedicat/iosapps.md

 Features: A couple of built-in games, including chess.
 Fairly complete profile editing.
 Nice community (list of instances) browser (although missing universeodon.com). iPad-specific interface.
 Top left menu selection of feeds including lists.

 Quirks: Have to go through menu to operate on post, no quick favorite or boost, unnecessary sound effects (that I can hear on my connected speakers).
 Shows up as a link share target but that just launches the app.
+Account switcher is buried inside Settings/Extras

 ## [Manny](https://actuallyzach.com/manny) by [@TaylorLineman@mastodon.social](@mastodon.social/@TaylorLineman)